Rhodri Glyn Thomas: Political career

 In 1992, Thomas fought the old Carmarthen constituency in the General Election for Plaid Cymru - Party of Wales.
 In the 1997 General Election he stood for Plaid Cymru in Carmarthen East & Dinefwr.
 In 1999 he fought the same constituency in the National Assembly Elections, winning by 6,980 votes.
 He was reelected in 2007 with an increased majority of over 8,000 making it the Assembly's second safest seat.
-Plaid Cymru entered into a coalition government with Welsh Labour in July 2007, and Rhodri Glyn Thomas was appointed as Minister for Heritage (19 July 2007), which he resigned from in July 2008 after walking into a Cardiff pub with a lit cigar, thus breaking the law.
+Plaid Cymru entered into a coalition government with Welsh Labour in July 2007, and Rhodri Glyn Thomas was appointed as Minister for Heritage (19 July 2007).
+He resigned from this role in July 2008 after walking into a Cardiff pub with a lit cigar, thus breaking the law.

 In November 2008, having travelled to the Gaza Strip alongside other European politicians, Thomas called for the international community to talk to the Palestinian group Hamas.
 "I can see no chance of peace in the Middle East until a dialogue is opened with Hamas," he said.
 "Since the election, Israel has imprisoned around 30 Hamas MPs.
 Whatever you think about their stance, the fact is they were democratically elected in an election which had a very high turnout and whose results were validated by international observers.
 The Israeli position is that Hamas are terrorists, but it isn’t that long ago that Nelson Mandela was described as a terrorist by Margaret Thatcher."

 In December 2016 Thomas announced that he would stand as a candidate for election to Carmarthenshire County Council, contesting the St Clears ward.
 However, he was heavily defeated at the election by the sitting Independent councillor.